 Laura Sevenus was a South African national competitive swimmer in the 60’s.
 She was one of five South Africans chosen to tour with the American Water Follies as a synchronized swimmer, thus changing her amateur status.

 In 1964, her professional career began when she assisted the South African team coach training beginners, and later established her first private swim school.
-Her understanding of parent and children’s needs led to the creation of a purpose-designed facility for teaching swimming in Cape Town, this is where she developed what is now the Sevenus Swimming Method®.
+Her understanding of parent and children’s needs led to the creation of a purpose-designed facility for teaching swimming in Cape Town.
+This is where she developed what is now the Sevenus Swimming Method®.

 She has contributed her evolving insight and expertise to various working groups in South Africa, Sweden, Germany and the UK and has been instrumental in defining swim teaching standards in South Africa.
 She is also a certified aquarobics instructor and Watsu® practitioner.
 She has created a comprehensive swimming teachers manual and authored ‘Practically Swimming’ a guide for parents as well as ‘The Baby Spa’ soon to be published.

 saving our planet one step at a time